9582220087/9582220087-fabzero/design.md

 ### Visual Studio Code:

+Visual Studio Code is a source-code editor developed by Microsoft for Windows, Linux and macOS.
+It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.

 ### inkscape software:
 Inkscape is quality vector graphics software which runs on Windows, Mac OS and Linux operating system.
 It is used to design a wide variety of graphics such as icons, logos, diagrams.
 Inkscape uses the W3C open standard SVG (Scalable Vector Graphics)  and is free and open-source software.